puppetlabs/iac/_posts/2020-12-04-status-update.md

 ## Happy 3 months for Disha!

 It's been 3 months since Disha joined the team and she started her journey in our team.
-If you want to know more about her work and last updates, you can always check [here](https://puppetlabs.github.io/iac/lifeofinternatpuppet/post_14.html) her blog.
+If you want to know more about her work and last updates, you can always check her blog [here](https://puppetlabs.github.io/iac/lifeofinternatpuppet/post_14.html).

 #### Wrap-up